 Photo editing software has traditionally tended to be pretty expensive, but there’s no need to spend a fortune for picture-perfect photos.
-There are plenty of free photo editors around, from old-school classics like GIMP to a few more recent upstarts.
+There are plenty of free photo editors around, from old-school classics such as GIMP to a few more recent (and easier to use) upstarts.

 Read next: Best free video editing software